Where to watch today's Green Bay Packers vs Chicago Bears NFL Game: Livestream, TV channels and start time | Goal.com US

 READ MORE: Fubo Review: Pricing, plans, subscriptions, free trials and more

-Highlights, live updates and scores from the Week 14 matchup between the Bengals and the Bills will be available on NFL.com, the league's official YouTube channel, and across each team's social media platforms.
+Highlights, live updates and scores from the Week 14 matchup between the Cardinals and the Rams will be available on NFL.com, the league's official YouTube channel, and across each team's social media platforms.
 ESPN+ also gives you access to non-stop NFL action all season long, with live games, originals, highlights, and more.
 Follow along.

 NFL+ is the go-to spot for fans who want to relive full games ad-free or catch live local and primetime matchups.
 What used to be free on the old NFL app now comes with some extra perks — including access to NFL Network and, on the Premium tier, the always-addictive NFL RedZone.